ten-protocol/ten-whitepaper/appendix.md

 The first Trusted Execution Environment to join a new network.
 The Genesis enclave propagates the master seed to the other attested nodes by encrypting it with specific Trusted Execution Environment keys.

 **Host**
 The party controlling the physical server who runs the Trusted Execution Environment.
-In the threat model of typical confidential computing applications, including Obscuro, the Host is an adversary of the system.
+In the threat model of typical confidential computing applications, including Obscuro, the host is an adversary of the system.

 **L1 management contract**
 Part of the solution is a smart contract which runs on Ethereum and handles all L1 concerns.